 - Your email address.
 A Yahoo, AOL or Hotmail address is no longer considered professional.
 Thankfully, this mistake has a fast and easy fix; you can create a Gmail account on Google in minutes.
 Gmail is a tech-savvy, up-to-date, free option that won’t hurt your prospects.

 - A long work history: That entry-level job from 1975 doesn’t reflect your current skillset.
 Relegate it to a simple mention instead of a full description or remove it altogether; you can always mention the job in the interview if it’s appropriate.
-Your Professional Experience section should focus on the most relevant details and experience of the last ten to fifteen years, so current your expertise gets the attention it deserves.
+Your Professional Experience section should focus on the most relevant details and experience of the last ten to fifteen years, so your current expertise gets the attention it deserves.

 - Graduation dates.
 Your education matters, but graduation dates that are too far in the past could indicate that you’re nearing retirement.
 While age discrimination is illegal, mentioning those dates could lead to your resume entering the “reject” pile.
 To give yourself the best chance of getting your foot in the door, consider removing the dates.